cg-tuwien/VulkanLaunchpad/README.md

 #### Extensions

 Required extensions can be queried by `vklGetRequiredInstanceExtensions`.

-The basic graphics pipeline created by the framework can be retrieved using `vklGetBasicPipeline`.
-To set up a custom graphics pipeline you can use `vkl(Create/Destroy)GraphicsPipeline`.
+_Note:_ GLFW will require further extensions.
+These are not included yet in the array that is returned by `vklGetRequiredInstanceExtensions`.

 #### Render Loop